How to Draw an Abstract Drawing

 How do you draw an abstract still life drawing?

 By using the plants, wood and stones I gathered for the abstract drawing exercise, we were able to explore the range between representational drawing through to pure abstraction — such as automatic drawings and scribbles.

 Abstract realism is art that is both abstract and realistic.
 We are able to ‘decipher’ certain shapes or patterns in the abstract design that indicate or remind us of certain realistic elements.

-By not worrying about details, the artist can emphasis the overall design or compositional aspects of the still life.
+By not worrying about details, the artist can emphasise the overall design or compositional aspects of the still life.
 As well as the gestural elements — motion, rhythm and movement.

-The textures, line quality, and expressiveness of the mark-making, its weight, spacial qualities, balance, and tone, form the aesthetic nucleus of the artwork .
+The textures, line quality, and expressiveness of the mark-making, its weight, spatial qualities, balance, and tone, form the aesthetic nucleus of the artwork.

 Types of patterns can be spirals, fractals, symmetries, meanders, waves, bubbles, spots and stripes, cracks, and tessellations.